yui-mhcp/base_dl_project/README.md

 **For audio processing** : you should also install `ffmpeg` if you want to use some audio processing functions.

 \* Some requirements are specific to functions (such as `noisereduce` is specific for noise reduction).
-Therefore I have put some requirements aside with the associated function : you can simply remove them if you do not want to use the function.
-The library is imported inside the function so that it will not raise any error ;)
+If you do not want to use the function, you can simply remove the requirement.

 ## TO-DO list